shreekar2005/Building_own_OS/OSOS/README.md

 ---
 ---

-Here is the updated **Features Implemented** list for OSOS, reflecting your new file structure and the addition of the memory management modules.

 ## What things are implemented in OSOS:

 1. **Custom kernel library headers** (checkout `./libk_header` for headers and `./libk_src/` for their source code)